-CHART XXIII

-EFFECT OF PROGRAM AGE
+CHART XXIII EFFECT OF PROGRAM AGE

-Effect of Pragram Age an Average Day-Part Recall Rating far Evening Pragram ciations established.
+Effect of Pragram Age on Average Day-Part Recall Rating for Evening Pragram ciations established.
 In the language of the psychological laboratory, the longer the practice period, the better the subsequent recall.
-The results of a study of programs of the same age but of different length are shown in Chart XXIV.
-Evening programs one hour in length are remembered about fifty-two per cent better than

 The average day-part recall rating for programs of different ages are compared with the coincidental rating for those different ages respectively, by expressing the average day-part recall rating as a per cent of the coincidental rating.
 The findings are based on National Ratings for 106 Evening Sponsored Network Programs.